 The idea for the novel came to me in the form of a powerful feeling of an ‘elated bliss’ that was unique enough to alter my consciousness momentarily.
 It was a result of something I had consumed.
 I tried to further dig into this feeling to understand how it could transform an individual and make him overcome his greatest inhibitions.
 The idea of a dramatic tale of how ‘external stimulants’ could magically metamorphose psychologically deficient individuals to stupefiers began blooming inside, and if I could bring into the mix a backdrop as adversarial as the Mumbai riots, I realized that I had an intriguing tale in my hands.
 The contrasting genres of Low-fantasy, Mystery, and Historical came together quite naturally as the story fell into place.

 What kind of literary influences did you have growing up?
-Your earliest memories with storytelling?
+Your earliest memories of storytelling?

 Your career started off as a Professor.
 What inspired you to explore to become an author?